openshift/release/ci-operator/SECRETS.md

 password for the Jenkins user in the `password` key.
 For the `ci.dev` master, a client cert, key and CA cert are also present for client authentication.

+### Slack Bot Credentials

+The following Slack bots have their Slack API tokens for the CoreOS Slack organization stored on the cluster

+ - cluster-bot as `ci-chat-bot-slack-token`

+This token is granted access to talk to the Slack API for automation purposes.

 ## Secret Regeneration

 In order to regenerate the secrets in the case of an emergency, a CI admin can